MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-23-Swap-Dealers-Major-Swap-Participants/subpart-E-Capital-Margin-Requirements-Swap-Dealers-Major-Swap-Participants/section-23.154.md

 (6) *Documentation.* The covered swap entity shall adequately document all material aspects of its model, including management and valuation of uncleared swaps to which it applies, the control, oversight, and validation of the initial margin model, any review processes and the results of such processes.

-(7) *Escalation procedures.* The covered swap entity must adequately document -
+(7) *Escalation procedures.* The covered swap entity must adequately document—

 (i) Internal authorization procedures, including escalation procedures, that require review and approval of any change to the initial margin calculation under the initial margin model;